Training Program: Wildlife Monitoring

-Beyond collecting longitudinal data on a large number of animal species, an overarching goal of this program is to study the extent to which parasites and pathogens connect the faunal community in ways that are not visible.
-To accomplish this, we collect comparable samples such as blood, feces, and ectoparasites from birds, bats, and primates, and use both targeted (molecular) and non-targeted (microscopy & molecular) screening approaches to determine parasite/pathogen overlap.
-Through the mark-recapture program we strive to gain a snapshot of parasite species richness in a large proportion of the wildlife with varying degrees of ecological overlap (food resources and space use) and phylogenetic relatedness.
+Beyond collecting longitudinal data on nonhuman primates, an overarching goal of this program is to study the extent to which parasites and pathogens connect the faunal community in ways that are not visible.
+To accomplish this, we also collect comparable samples such as blood, feces, and ectoparasites from birds, bats, and small terrestrial mammals, and use both targeted (molecular) and non-targeted (microscopy & molecular) screening approaches to determine parasite/pathogen overlap.
+Through the mark-recapture program we strive to gain a snapshot of parasite species richness and prevalence in numerous wildlife species with varying degrees of ecological overlap (diet and space use) and phylogenetic relatedness.

 Our primate mark-recapture program at this site is unique in that it does not disturb habituation to the observer.
-All capture events are conducted using a multi compartment trap into which the animals voluntarily enter – we do not coerce them in any way or tranquilize them using darts.
-Once captured, they are processed using verified protocols and released within a few hours of capture.
-In addition to the invaluable information gleaned on the health of this wild population of tamarins, we are also able to provide each individual with a temporary tag that will drop off within a couple of months.
-This greatly facilitates the collection of detailed behavioral data that is individualized for all animals in the program.
+All capture events are conducted using a multi-compartment trap into which the animals voluntarily enter – we do not coerce them in any way or tranquilize them using darts.
+Once captured, they are processed using safe, verified protocols and released within a few hours of capture.
+In addition to the invaluable information gleaned about the health of these primate populations, we are also able to provide each group with a GPS collar, and each individual with a temporary ID tag that drops off within a couple of months.
+This greatly facilitates the collection of detailed individualized behavioral data.

 At the end of this program, research assistants will be able to: